 Shore vs. Boat Diving in Lahaina

 There are different ways to best experience scuba diving in Lahaina, Hawaii.
-Your preferred time of year to visit Maui and style of diving will provide a range of options to help choose a company.
+Your preferred time of year to visit Maui and diving style will provide various options to help choose a company.
 Online reviews for Maui scuba diving show that you will most likely make dives in colder water during February but discover warmer conditions during August.

 Boat companies offer tours to Lanai, Molokini Crater, and maybe Molokai.
 You usually meet at the dive shop at 7 am and finish up the day at 2 pm.
 Many boat companies leave from the Lahaina harbor near the Banyan Tree, just off Front Street.
 These dive trips go across the channel to a popular Lanai dive site called The Cathedrals.

 Lahaina scuba diving means sunshine, clear visibility, and Hawaiian Turtles.
 Scuba Maui divers can expect year-round ocean temperatures of 74 to 83 degrees Fahrenheit.
 Most of the year, the heat in Lahaina is 80 degrees.
 Banyan Tree Divers provides each guest with a complimentary rash guard, shorty wetsuit, or long wetsuit for your comfort.
 Although during the warm summer months of June to September, many divers choose to wear a swimsuit.
 But there is a limit to how hot the ocean in Lahaina should get each year.
-During the summer, the ocean temperature must never rise past 84 degrees Fahrenheit because these conditions become too hot for the entire Maui coral reef system.
+The ocean temperature must never rise past 84 degrees Fahrenheit during the summer because these conditions become too hot for the entire Maui coral reef system.

 Our Lahaina Dive Shop in Maui, Hawaii